Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

-peer review, green build = condition to merge a code change perf perf -- as a feature personal data
+peer review, green build = condition to merge a code change perf perf -- as a feature perf -- only pay for what you need personal data
 PHP (recursive acronym for PHP: Hypertext Preprocessor) pipeline express: success / error / next / send